shanepeckham/CADScenario_Personalisation/README.md

 # The solution aims to show the following:

 *	How legacy lift and shift applications on IaaS can be incorporated into modern solutions to quickly derive value from       higher value services in the cloud.
-*	How existing investments can be modernized without having to rebuild everything to drive customer value
+*	How non-API enabled legacy workloads can be modernised.
 *	The ease with which On-premise, public and private components may be brought together to build workloads that bring         business value
 *	The meshing of IaaS, PaaS, SaaS, Serverless and AI with tools that are accessible to non-developers
 *	OSS workloads running on Azure